theprimarybrain/theprimarybrain.github.io/_posts/2023-02-12-Valentine-Toddler-Activites.md

 [![Valentine Toddler Curriculum]({{ site.github.url }}/assets/img/valentine-toddler-school-fingerprint-art.jpg)](https://www.teacherspayteachers.com/Product/Valentine-Toddler-School-Lesson-Plans-Preschool-Activities-8868463?utm_source=PB%20Blog&utm_campaign=Valentine%20Toddler%20School)

-All you need for this fingerprint tree is this [tree printable from our Valentine Unit](https://www.teacherspayteachers.com/Product/Valentine-Toddler-School-Lesson-Plans-Preschool-Activities-8868463?utm_source=PB%20Blog&utm_campaign=Valentine%20Toddler%20School) and some liquid paint on a plate.
+All you need for this fingerprint tree is this [printable from our Valentine Unit](https://www.teacherspayteachers.com/Product/Valentine-Toddler-School-Lesson-Plans-Preschool-Activities-8868463?utm_source=PB%20Blog&utm_campaign=Valentine%20Toddler%20School) and some liquid paint on a plate.
 Then, kids will tip their fingertips in the paint and press around the tree to make leaves.
 When finished, you can cut out the tree and paste onto a large piece of construction paper for a jumbo size card!

 [![Valentine Toddler Curriculum]({{ site.github.url }}/assets/img/valentine-toddler-school-sensory-bin-art.jpg)](https://www.teacherspayteachers.com/Product/Valentine-Toddler-School-Lesson-Plans-Preschool-Activities-8868463?utm_source=PB%20Blog&utm_campaign=Valentine%20Toddler%20School)